Aenteas/CV_Second_Assignment/README.md

-Batch size, learning rate and other parameters can be specified for training (see run.py) Trained models are saved under checkpoint folder Training can be run on checkpoint models using the --checkpoint argument After training, inference is run on the test set, showing the confusion matrix and saving results under outputs folder
+Batch size, learning rate and other parameters can be specified for training (see run.py) Trained models are saved under checkpoint folder Training can be run on checkpoint models using the --checkpoint argument After training, inference is run on the test set, computing test loss and accuracy, showing the confusion matrix and saving predictions under outputs folder

 ### Run inference